 The Leonberger is a St. Bernard and Newfoundland mix.
 These gigantic dogs are known for being playful and gentle.
-But be warned they are big dogs and typically weight 90 to 160 pounds.
+But be warned, they are big dogs and typically weigh 90 to 160 pounds.

 The Saint Bernard is an intelligent, gentle giant who keeps its playful puppy personality.
 The dogs were bred to be working dogs and can grow to be very large.
 Males can grow as big as 30 inches tall and 180 pounds, while females typically are smaller and weigh up to 140 pounds.

 The Tibetan Mastiff is an enormous dog with a booming bark.
 The dogs need experienced owners who can control a dominant dog.
-Despite its size, the dogs are agile and athletic.
+Despite their size, the dogs are agile and athletic.

 Choose the dog that’s right for you